Superfoods to Boost Immunity for Kids

-The Centers for Disease Control and Prevention estimates there are 9 million to 45 million cases of the flu each year.
-And with the ongoing COVID-19 pandemic, it’s more important than ever to do what we can to stay healthy.
+The Centers for Disease Control and Prevention estimates that adults have 2 or 3 colds each year.
+And children have even more!
+With the ongoing COVID-19 pandemic, it’s more important than ever to do what we can to stay healthy.

 Antioxidants help your body fight free radicals, which cause damage to healthy cells.
 When healthy cells are damaged, they can lead to certain cancers, heart disease and the common cold.
 Eating foods rich in antioxidants can help build up the immune system.